-You should be aware that a number of legal restrictions apply to persons convicted of criminal offenses, including restrictions on their ability to possess firearms.
-The list of restrictions imposed by the law of this state, and the available legal procedures for getting them removed, is available on the internet at http://www.doc.gov/collateralsanctions.
+You should be aware that a number of legal restrictions apply to individuals convicted of criminal offenses, including restrictions on their ability to possess

 30 See, e.g., United States v.
 Bethurum, 343 F.3d 712 (5th Cir.
 2003) (defendant properly convicted of being felon in possession of a firearm, notwithstanding claim that he would not have pleaded guilty had he realized he would not be entitled to possess a firearm); Saadiq v.
 State, 387 N.W.2d 315 (Iowa) (affirming conviction in spite of defendant's claim that he was not told he could not possess a firearm), appeal dismissed, 479 U.S. 878 (1986).